mikeblas/JankSQL/README.md

 ### Storage

-The storage engine is based on the p.
+The storage engine is based on the [CSharpTest.Net](https://github.com/csharptest/CSharpTest.Net.Collections) B-Tree implementation.
 The engines are pluggable through the `IEngine` and `IEngineTable` interfaces.
 Implementations for in-memory and on-disk storage against the CSharpTest B-Tree are supplied.
 A limited implementation against a CSV flat-file is also supplied.

 ### Tests